 Profile Your Competitors

-As part of your result-driven social media marketing strategy, it is advisable to develop a competitors’ profile by identifying what they are marketing, marketing tactics, pricing, and supply chains.
+As part of your results-driven social media marketing strategy, it is advisable to develop a competitors’ profile by identifying what they are marketing, marketing tactics, pricing, and supply chains.
 You will have to use this info to create a competitive advantage that will help you define what makes your business different.
-This is the moment you will have to workshop with your team to identify weaknesses and strengths of your internal procedures to help you compete well with your competitors.
+This is the moment you will have to workshop with your team to identify the weaknesses and strengths of your internal procedures to help you compete well with your competitors.

 After defining your target audience, the right content marketing strategy will help you come up with strategies to attract and retain clients.
 For instance, this strategy might be the right one to increase your product awareness for a particular market.
 The social strategy might be geared towards increasing your social presence through regular Facebook posts about your products on relevant social channels.
 After developing a strategic approach, you will define the tactical marketing mix by using a combination of marketing aspects like price, product, process, physical presence, place, promotion, and people.